Graph-Theoretic Framework for Unified Analysis of Observability and Data Injection Attacks in the Smart Grid: Introduction

 \subsection{Contributions}

 The main contribution of this paper is a novel unified graph-theoretic framework that enables a global detailed modeling and understanding of observability attacks and SDIAs.
 As a result, this framework provides a unified tool for analyzing various widely-studied observability attacks and SDIA problems such as those studied in~\cite{CritSet3,DataInjGTKTuple,DataInjGTKosut,DataInjSecIndex,SparsestAttackCDC,DIAsSecIndexTAC,Poor}, among others.
-In addition, the proposed framework enables the characterization of exact analytical solutions to such security problems, instead of relying on numerical approximations or heuristics.
-This will enable a fundamental analysis and modeling of potential attack strategies and the derivation of defense strategies which can thwart and mitigate the effect of such observability attacks and SDIAs.
+In addition, the proposed framework enables a graph-theoretic characterization of solutions to such security problems.
 In this regard, our proposed framework is based on a shift in the modeling of observability attacks and SDIAs from a linear algebra frame of reference to a graph-theoretic perspective.
 As a result, based on this proposed framework, such attacks can be modeled and analyzed by requiring only power system topological data, namely, the power system 1-line diagram and the location of deployed measurement units without the need for neither line parameters data nor the exact knowledge of power flow levels throughout the system.